marsch/Architecture/Roadmap/RoadmapV1.md

 ## POC 1 – point to point integration of ISV applications

-- Buiness API is provided and maintained by ISV application owner or system integrator; It is not an OIH component
+- Business API is provided and maintained by ISV application owner or system integrator; It is not an OIH component
-- Integration Node contains a minimum of one Integration flow, but can also contain more integration flows to allow communication between additional ISV applications for different uses cases
+- Integration Node contains a minimum of one Integration flow, but can also contain more integration flows to allow communication between additional ISV applications for different use cases

 ![POC1](https://github.com/openintegrationhub/Architecture/blob/roadmap/Roadmap/Assets/POC1PointToPoint.PNG)

 ## POC 2 – point to point integration of ISV applications using Connectors

-- Buiness API is provided and maintained by ISV application owner or system integrator; It is not an OIH component
+- Business API is provided and maintained by ISV application owner or system integrator; It is not an OIH component
-- Integration Node contains a minimum of one Integration flow, but can also contain more integration flows to allow communication between additional ISV applications for different uses cases
+- Integration Node contains a minimum of one Integration flow, but can also contain more integration flows to allow communication between additional ISV applications for different use cases
 - Decoupling of ISV applications using Connectors
 - Integration flow provides simple mapping & routing features between Connectors